 The second to fourth paragraphs address the issue of the value of the consideration.
 If the offer relates to different classes of shares carrying different economic rights in the company (such as ordinary shares and preference shares), the offeror may offer the holders of each class of share consideration which differs in terms of value.
 A difference in terms of the value of the consideration might arise where, for example, any of the classes of shares involves shares carrying no rights or limited rights to a share in the growth in value of the company.
-However, the difference in terms of the value of the consideration offered may not be unreasonable.
+However, the difference in terms of the value va